tyrann0us/Donation-Can/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Made logging a configurable setting.
+By default logging is turned off, and if you turn it on, you must make sure the log file is writeable.

 = 1.5.4 =
 * Added support for replacing the default donation button with your own graphic.
 * Added option for showing donation options as radio buttons.